Skip to main content

 The patterns are based on real research and field testing, not just theoretical naming conventions.

-Leave the date filter empty if you want to search across all time periods, which can sometimes surface more recent hidden gems.
+Leave filters empty if you want to search across all time periods and content types, which can sometimes surface more diverse hidden gems.

 Yes!
-If you've noticed device naming patterns that aren't covered by our current collection, you can suggest them using the "Suggest Pattern" button on the main page.
+If you've noticed device naming patterns that aren't covered by our current collection, you can suggest them using the "Suggestions" link on the main page.

 When suggesting patterns, include information about what device or software creates those filenames, and if possible, provide an example of how they appear on YouTube.